About Buckatunna

-Buckatunna is a city in Wayne County, Mississippi.
+Buckatunna is an unincorporated community in Wayne County, Mississippi.
 Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 Key landmarks in Buckatunna include the historic Buckatunna Baptist Church, which has served the community for over a century, and the nearby Buckatunna Creek, a popular spot for fishing and outdoor activities.
 The town is also home to several neighborhoods, including the Buckatunna Heights area, which features a mix of residential homes and farmland.
 Historically, Buckatunna was established in the late 19th century and played a role in the timber industry, which significantly contributed to the local economy.
 The town's economy has since diversified, but the legacy of timber remains an important aspect of its heritage.
 The town is served by the Wayne County School District, which provides educational opportunities for local children.